vektorprogrammet/vektor-frontend/README.md

 The linter settings are stored in the [.eslintrc.js file](.eslintrc.js) which also enables TypeScript linting.

 Running `pnpm lint --fix` will fix small auto-fixable problems.

+## Testing

+Testing is done with Vitest for simple testing, and Playwright for e2e testing in browsers.

+Install required browsers by running:

+- `pnpm playwright:install`

+Then run e2e test with:

+- `pnpm test:e2e`

 ## Learn More